 When I was growing up, American Bandstand was a constant in my house.
 I don’t really remember the songs or the performances.
-I don’t really remember much of anything except this one line:
+I don’t really remember much of anything except this one phrase:

 It’s got a good beat, and you can dance to it.

-I love music, doesn’t matter what kind it is, either.
+I love music, and it doesn’t matter what kind it is, either.
 I love that moment when you get to the chorus and your brain goes It’s showtime.
-I love it when the hairs on your arm stand up because something hits you just right.
+I love it when it makes the hairs on your arms stand up; that’s the good stuff.

-Not every song even has to be profound; sometimes it just makes you feel like a slightly cooler version of yourself when you’re driving home from Costco.
+Not every song has to be so profound; sometimes you just want to feel cooler than you are when you’re driving an SUV home from Costco.

 Spotify has yet to get a good read on me.